 2. Let employees speak out

-Remind them how they can use the money to pay for things within your employee discount programme, withdraw as cash, or some platforms even let you donate it to charity.
+It’s a great time of year to remind your employees about the power of cashback.
+Remind them how they can use the money to pay for things within your employee discount program, withdraw as cash, or some platforms even let you donate it to charity.

 Even if they haven’t accumulated money in their cashback fund for this year, they may consider it for next year.